 Day 3 on our 30 Days of Christmas Countdown

 I love the faint taste of peppermint mixed with vanilla in my treats.
 With it being the Christmas season, what better chance do I have to make peppermint treats.
 Everything about Christmas excites me.
-The music, the lights, the cheery spirit, spending time with family, giving more thought to christ, turning our thoughts towards others, and of course all of the delicious goodies that come from the neighbors.
+The music, the lights, the cheery spirit, spending time with family, giving more thought to Christ, turning our thoughts towards others, and of course all of the delicious goodies that come from the neighbors.

 I remember when I was growing up, how excited I would get during the holiday season.
 I have always been a sucker for surprises.
 When December would hit, it seemed as though we were getting doorbell ditched nightly.
 I loved running to the door to see what treats had been left on our porch from the neighbors.
 As a little girl I always got so excited for the cute little crafty treats.
 Everything as a child was more exciting, but that is why Christmas is so special to me.
 It gives me a chance to glimpse back into my childhood and remember those sweet giddy feelings of the Christmas season.

 I got this cute idea from the The Girl Who Ate Everything and paired it with a peppermint vanilla flavored cupcakes!
 I got so excited to use my cake decorating supplies and used a frosting tip to create the snow like frosting.
+These Peppermint Vanilla Cupcakes turned out cute and delicious!

 - 1/2 cup half and half